📊 Our Test Results:

 1. Core Use Case

-ClickUp: ClickUp is a project management platform at its core.
-It helps teams plan, assign, track, and complete work using tasks, subtasks, and goals.
-It’s ideal for internal teams running projects, not for managing customer interactions.
+ClickUp: ClickUp is a project management software at its core.
+It helps teams plan, assign tasks, and complete complex tasks using a multi-level hierarchy of Workspaces, Spaces, Folders, Lists, Tasks, and Subtasks.
+It is built for managing projects, not customer interactions.

-Zendesk: Zendesk is a customer experience platform.
-It is built to handle inbound customer requests from multiple channels.
-Every feature it offers — ticketing, chat, self-service — is designed to improve customer satisfaction, not internal productivity.
+Zendesk: Zendesk is desk software built for customer support.
+It is built to handle inbound support requests from multiple channels.
+Every feature — Zendesk Support, ticketing system, self-service knowledge base — is designed to improve customer satisfaction and the customer experience.

-⚠️ Warning: These tools solve fundamentally different problems.
-Choosing between them usually comes down to whether your primary need is internal project execution or external customer support.
+⚠️ Warning: These tools solve very different problems.
+The choice usually comes down to whether your primary need is internal project execution or external customer support.

 2. Task & Project Management

 Zendesk: Zendesk is not built for project management.
-It handles support tickets — not internal tasks or project milestones.
-You can create internal notes and assign tickets, but there’s no Gantt chart, sprint planning, or goal tracking in Zendesk.
+It handles support tickets, not internal task management.
+You can create internal notes and assign tickets across the support team, but there’s no Gantt chart, sprint planning, or goal tracking inside Zendesk.

 3. Customer Support & Ticketing